 Who Is Required to File Quarterly Taxes?

-Anyone who is self-employed may be required to pay quarterly taxes.
+Anyone who is self-employed may be required to pay quarterly estimated taxes.
 A self-employed person is someone who:

 What Taxes Do Self-Employed People Pay?